khunspoonzi/pyob/README.md

 # <Country: Jamaica>
 ```

-Both of the above examples utilize the underlying `key` method which can also be used directly, particularly if you are unsure that the key and corresponding object instance exist:
+Both of the above examples utilize the underlying `key` method which can also be used directly, particularly if you are unsure that the key and corresponding PyOb instance exist:

 ```python
 Country.obs.key("JAM")